NuGet/docs.microsoft.com-nuget.pt-br/docs/release-notes/NuGet-4.0-RTM.md

 #### <a name="workaround"></a>Solução alternativa

-Não há nenhuma solução alternativa no momento.
+No momento, não há uma solução alternativa para esse problema.

 ## <a name="issues-fixed-in-nuget-40-rtm-timeframe"></a>Problemas corrigidos no período de tempo do NuGet 4.0 RTM